ninbura/windows/README.md

 - ### troubleshooting high temperatures
 	- if your ***cpu*** temperatures are too high you
 		- mounted your cpu cooler incorrectly
+  			- clean, re-paste, and re-seat the heatsink / water block
 		- didn't plug in your fans / fans are defective & not running
 		- have your fan curve misconfigured, causing fans/pumps to not run (see fan curve [tutorial](<https://www.youtube.com/watch?v=ZoWlNIzOO0E>) | should be similar for most motherboards).
 		- used an inadequate cpu cooler